2014 Call for Scores

-The Keene State College Department of Music is offering a $1,000 cash prize to the successful winner of its 2013 Call for Scores.
-Composers of any age, residence, or citizenship are invited to submit works for chamber ensemble according to the instrumentation and other criteria listed below.
+The Keene State College Department of Music is offering a $1,000 cash prize to the successful winner of its 2014 Call for Scores.
+Composers of any age, residence, and citizenship are invited to submit vocal-instrumental chamber works according to the criteria listed below.

-Please submit one full score, 4-15 minutes in length, for any subset of the following instrumentation (3-7 players preferred):
+Please submit one full score, 4-15 minutes in length, for male voice (tenor or baritone) and 2-5 players from any subset of the following instrumentation.
+Instrumental doublings are not permitted unless indicated:

 Compositions must have been written within the last five years.
 Compositions may have been performed, but preference may be given to unperformed works.

 - The items listed below must be emailed to 2014CallforScores@gmail.com.